How is Hormone Therapy Used for Prostate Cancer?

 - Hot flashes

 - Swelling of the breast tissue (gynecomastia)

 - Thinning of the bones

 - Swelling of the limbs

-This is not an exhaustive list of all potential side effects of hormone therapy.
-Each treatment option will have its own set of side effects.
+These are not all the possible side effects of hormone therapy.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with hormone therapy.
 Your provider will help you determine what treatment option is right for you based on the goals of your treatment and your quality of life goals.1,2,4

 Areas of research interest